Cursor SSH Remote Connection Drops Mid-Edit: 6 Fixes

 TCPKeepAlive yes

-ServerAliveInterval 30 sends a keepalive every 30 seconds — well under typical NAT idle timeouts (60-300s).
-ServerAliveCountMax 6 means six missed replies (3 minutes) before declaring dead, which tolerates brief Wi-Fi blips.
+ServerAliveInterval 30 sends a keepalive every 30 seconds, which is safely under every middlebox timeout in the path — even strict corporate NATs that reap idle flows in 60s.
+ServerAliveCountMax 6 means six missed replies (3 minutes) before SSH declares the link dead, which tolerates brief Wi-Fi blips.
 Restart Cursor’s remote window after editing — the SSH config is read fresh on each new connection, not live.

-Step 2: Move logs/cache off the home volume on the remote
+Step 2: Move the server install off the home volume on the remote

 find ~/.cursor-server/data/logs -mtime +7 -delete